 Church de Santa Marinha was built in the 14th century and has a shipwreck artwork in front of it.

-In this beautiful old building with rustic walls they serve perfect organic omelets with homemade juice.
+In a beautiful old building with rustic walls you will find Óbio.
+Here they serve perfect organic omelets with homemade juice.